abgeranzt/sdks/README.md

 Building this program is relatively straight forward using your C Compiler of choice.

-A make file will be added in the future.
+A makefile will be added in the future.

 ## Copyright